switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 ## Why not go Straight to Firestore?

-This is a good question - why did I write to Cloud Storage first only to immediately read it and write it to FireStore?
+This is a good question - why did I write to Cloud Storage first only to immediately fetch it and write to FireStore?
 Couldn't I have gone direct to Firestore?

-That would have been an option, but as mentioned at the beginning I was very much figuring out what I was doing as I doing it.
+That would have been an option, but as mentioned at the beginning I was very much figuring out what I was doing as I was doing it.
 I didn't know the final schema for Firestore when I started.
 I was also not familiar with the RFS data feed nor with GeoJSON which meant if I did too much processing upfront I was nervous that something would change and it would all break.
 Storing the raw data first meant I could change my mind about processing and the Firestore schema and simply run the functions again on top of the raw data.
 This turned out to be a very robust solution.

 # Wrapping Up

+Whilst I've spoken only about the fires here, this is the exact same process I've applied to the active hotspots and traffic data.

 I really liked the simplicity of this solution - there are two functions with two distinct roles - one fetches data, the other processes it into something more useful.
 The triggers on Cloud Functions as well as Cloud Scheduler make this super simple and the whole thing runs reliably in severless environment.
+It's been running reliably now for about 4 months entirely untouched.

-In the next post I'll be talking about how this data was served via APIs and how I managed scale on the cheap.
+In the next post I'll be talking about how this data was served via APIs (also Cloud Functions) and how I managed scale on the cheap.